maceoCK/gridExpand/DOCUMENTATION.md

    - Interactive grid is displayed over the image
    - User can mark squares as completed
    - Progress is automatically saved to browser storage
+   - Grid can be printed with reference markings and gridlines

 ## Project Export/Import